ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

   X \setminus C
 $$

-is an open cover of $X$, and thus by paracompactness has a locally finite refinement, whose elementes we may, again by [this lemma](locally+finite+cover#LocallyFiniteRefinementImpliesLocallyFiniteCoverWithOriginalIndexSet), assume to have the same index set as before and be contained in the previous elements with the same index.
+is an open cover of $X$, and thus by paracompactness has a locally finite refinement, whose elementes we may, again by lemma \ref{LocallyFiniteRefinementInducesLocallyFiniteWithSameIndexSet}, assume to have the same index set as before and be contained in the previous elements with the same index.
 Hence we obtain a locally finite collection of subsets

 $$
   \{ V_c \subset U_c \subset X \}_{c \in C}